Finding the best hummingbird feeders is not as easy as it sounds!

 Hummingbird feeders that leak typically have the biggest problem with ants.
 This is because ants are naturally attracted to the sugar in the nectar.
-Many feeders come equipped with ant moats to deter these insects.
+As a result, many feeders come equipped with ant moats to deter these insects.

 If you find a hummingbird feeder that you like, but it doesn’t have an ant moat, have no fear!
-Ant guards and traps can be purchased separately. (see link below)
+Ant guards and traps can be purchased separately. (see links below)

 It is crucial to consider how much nectar your feeder holds.
 Many backyard bird watchers want to buy a feeder with a massive 32 oz reservoir.

 Here’s the problem: Nectar spoils typically within a week or two, depending on your local weather.

 So if only a few hummingbirds visit your feeder, you will be wasting most of your nectar.

 Instead of having one large hummingbird feeder, I recommend getting a few smaller ones and spacing them out in your yard.
 This also prevents a bully hummingbird from taking over and not allowing any other birds to feed.